 And then the poor chest sat in our garage for months and months until I had a chance to work a little spray paint magic and turned it into….ta da:

 Yes, that is the same chest of drawers!
 You could do the same transformation.
-And I have a $100 Lowe’s Gift Card to help you purchase your supplies (see the bottom of this post.)

 - Valspar gray primer